200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-BangarangBonhomievsCrimeCoInternational.md

 ## Judge Comments

 Bangarang comes at you fast -- you can feel the urgency and excitement in rules!
 The game has a really clear procedure, leading you through the three scenes and straight to the Showdown without putting any speed bumps in your way!
-I love the silly, over-the-top premise and scenes are just perfect the genre. _- [Marshall Miller]_({{site.baseurl}}/judges)
+I love the silly, over-the-top premise and scenes are just perfect the genre. - [_Marshall Miller_]({{site.baseurl}}/judges)